Fall 2021 semester

 Specific students will be required to show proof of full vaccination as of October 2.
 They include:

-- Students participating in work-integrated learning activities (work placements), and
+- Students participating in in-person work-integrated learning activities and or placements (virtual placements are excluded), and

 - Students living at George Brown’s residence, The George.